scalameta/sbt-native-image/readme.md

 **Description**: the base command that is used to launch native-image.

-**Default**: launches GraalVM via Coursier.
-Can be customized to execute custom `native-image` binary directly.
+**Default**: automatically installs GraalVM `native-image` via [Coursier](https://get-coursier.io/).
+Customize this setting if you prefer to manually install native-image.

 **Example usage**: `nativeImageCommand := List("/path/to/native-image")`